Life-Line: Writing history

 According to Virginia Heinlein's introductory biography of her husband in Grumbles from the Grave, upon receiving the check for the story Heinlein reportedly said, "How long has this racket been going on?"
 Later, Heinlein's authorized biography included a version of the story in which Thrilling Wonder Stories had advertised a $50 contest.
 The first known version of this story appeared in a 1985 interview published in Xignals, a science fiction newsletter.

-"Life-Line" was later collected in The Worlds of Robert A. Heinlein (1966), Expanded Universe (1980), and in a Baen edition of "The Man Who Sold The Moon" (1987).
+"Life-Line" was later collected in The Worlds of Robert A. Heinlein (1966), Expanded Universe (1980), and in a Baen edition of The Man Who Sold The Moon (1987).

 Reception

 One particular paragraph from "Life-Line" is often quoted in reference to (and criticism of) modern intellectual property rights:

 In the realm of science another passage has come to be quoted:

-A television web series loosely based on the short story began in 2017.
+A short film adaptation directed by Zack Dodson and produced by Eric R. Gignac was released in 2022.